trnenym/GamesPred/README.md

 However, I recommend using an IDE such as [RStudio](https://www.rstudio.com/products/rstudio/download/) for anything other than running the prediction app

-####Evaluate
+####"Evaluate" function description

-Download and process data
-Create train-validation-test splits and perform evaluation
+Download and process data, create train-validation-test splits and perform evaluation

 Usage:
 Evaluate(update = FALSE, split = c(0.60, 0.20, 0.20), mode = "reg", intervals = c(20), seed = 61, top.terms = 50)

 Arguments:
-update - whether data should be updated/downloaded
-split - how dataset should be split into train, validation, and test set
+update - whether data should be updated/downloaded  (the whole process may take up to 2 days if no data is present due to API's traffic limitations) split - how dataset should be split into train, validation, and test set
 mode - "reg" for regression or "class" for classification
 intervals - players are split into classes which are then used for classification and are also balanced